somoshree04/somoshree04/README.md

 I don’t just build web applications; I design intelligent, end-to-end data pipelines.
 My engineering journey thrives at the crossroads of **Embedded Hardware (IoT)**, **Deep Learning Frameworks**, and **Modern Full-Stack Interfaces**.

 * 🔬 **What I'm Driving Forward:** I focus on transforming raw biomedical and sensor data into actionable digital insights.
-I love making AI deeply practical.
-* 🚀 **Full-Stack Execution:** To make AI useful, it needs a pristine interface.
+* 🚀 **Full-Stack Execution:** Looking to make AI deeply practical,for that it needs a pristine interface.
 I build clean, high-performance dashboards to monitor complex live data in real-time.
 * 🏆 **Recent Milestone:** Honored with the **Best Paper Award** at the *7th International Conference on Green Computing (UEMGREEN 2026)* for my research on Wireless Body Area Sensor Networks (WBASN).
 * 📚 **Extended Research:** Based on technical merit, my work has been selected for extended publication as a book chapter in the upcoming volume: **"Emotionally Intelligent Wearables: AI-Driven Adaptive Interfaces for Personalized Healthcare"** by *Bentham Science*.
 * ⚡ **Core Philosophy:** Break the boundary between hardware and software.
 Optimize logical paths in C++, craft responsive frontends, and let deep learning models handle the complex heavy lifting.